Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## SignedMulDiv statement

-A valid instance of an SignedMulDiv statement assures that given an input of:
+A valid instance of a SignedMulDiv statement assures that given an input of:

 - value: SignedF{0..2^numBitsValue}
 - numerator: SignedF{0..2^numBitsNumerator}